The start of meteorological Spring arrives with a level of anticipation and an itch to make a start on our March bonsai jobs.

 - For any pots with water stains, a solution of lime scale remover is mixed in a bucket.
 The pots

 are placed in the bucket for 30 minutes for the lime scale remover to do its thing.
-It should
+If any lime scale marks remain, a localised application of vinegar may help.

 - Finally, the pots go in the dishwasher to be washed at high temperature.
-We do not use any
+We don’t use any

 sterilise the pots.